Young Soul Rebels: Plot

 Chris and Caz then have a showdown on the roof of the tower block and Chris nearly falls off the roof.
 He then meets Tracy and she persuades him to send the tape to the police, but not before he has made a copy.
 They then make love on a rooftop.
 On the day of the Silver Jubilee celebrations Caz and Billibud go to the street fair, where Billibud is attacked by local skinheads.
 Caz and Billibud return home and make love.
 That evening Chris goes to the radio station but Caz is not there and the studio has been vandalised.
 He starts broadcasting "Funk the Jubilee" but feels is not the same without his partner, Caz.
 Chris is then attacked by TJ's murderer, who turns out to be someone he and Caz had thought of as a friend.
 He escapes but cannot find Caz.

 A grand reckoning takes place at an open-air disco in the park where TJ was murdered.
 While Caz and Billibud are MCing, Chris attempts to warn them about the revelations regarding TJ's murderer.
 A Molotov cocktail is thrown onto the stage and Caz and Billibud begin trying to save the vinyl records.
 Chris puts on the tape of TJ's murder, but doing so requires going onto the stage.
 TJ's murderer, a member of the National Front, follows Chris on stage, whereupon he falls to his death in the inferno of his own creation.

 The scene is a bitter-sweet microcosm of the racial and sexual tensions of 1970s Britain, with skinheads hassling Chris and Caz, whites making snide remarks about how things have changed since their youth, and blacks stating that they are unable to decide if they hate whites, mixed-race people or "batty boys" most.
 Yet, despite all of this, youth in the clubs are enjoying the music, drinking, dancing and bonking inter-racially while paying no mind to the gay men around them.

-The film ends with the two DJs reconciling their differences while they clean records, which is followed by a one-by-one each of the friends joining into dance together.
+The film ends with the two DJs reconciling their differences while they clean records, which is followed by each of the friends joining the dance together.